Burmese–Siamese War (1792–1794): Battle of Tavoy

 A Tavoyan named Nga Zeya swam across Tavoy River to visit Nemyo Kyawdin Thihathu.
 Upon learning of Tavoyan dissatisfactions towards the Siamese, Nemyo Kyawdin Thihathu ordered that all Burmese forces should enter the Tavoy town in that night.
 On 16 January 1794, the Burmese staged all-out attacks against Tavoy and the Tavoyans opened the gates for the Burmese.
 The Siamese authorities in Tavoy collapsed and Siamese personnel including Yommaraj Bunnag escaped to the east.
 After taking Tavoy, Burmese and Tavoyan forces stormed the Siamese regiments at eastern suburbs, all of which were defeated and retreated.
 The three Siamese generals; Mahasena Pli, Rattanaphiphit and Yommaraj Bunnag led the Siamese retreat to Hindaad where King Rama I had been staying but was closely followed by Burmese armies.

 The Siamese suffered heavy losses.
 The three Siamese generals reached the camps of Phraya Aphai Ronnarit who was commanding the royal vanguard of King Rama I. The three generals asked Aphai Ronnarit to take refuge in his camps but Aphai Ronnarit refused, saying that his task was to secure the royal frontline and if he failed the royal army would be in danger.
 The three generals and the rest of retreating Siamese then fought the outnumbering Burmese in front of the camps of Aphai Ronnarit.
 Yommaraj Bunnag and Rattanaphiphit managed to escape but Mahasena Pli was killed in battle.
 His head was taken as trophy by the Burmese.
 King Rama I, upon learning of Siamese defeat at Tavoy, ordered the general retreat.

-The Siamese king and his generals retreated to Khwae Noi River, Kanchanaburi.
+The Siamese king and his generals retreated towards Myitta, passing through the Bongti Pass to Kanchanaburi on the Khwae Noi River.
 King Rama I angered that the inappropriate actions of Aphai Ronnarit had caused the death of Chao Phraya Mahasena Pli, who was the Samuha Kalahom or the Prime Minister of Southern Siam.
 Aphai Ronnarit was executed at Kanchanaburi.